AndrewGemi/Exception-handling-assignment/README.md

 - Write the reordered containers to a new ARXML file with the same name as the input file, but with “_mod.arxml” appended to it.
-For example, if the input file is “Rte_Ecuc.arxml”, the output file should be “Rte_Ecuc_mod.arxml”.
+For example, if the input file is “Rte_Ecuc.arxml”, the output file should be “Rte_Ecuc_mod.arxml”

 ## Requirements: